My buddy Stan and I were watching television when my wife wandered into the living room with a strange look on her face.

 Neither of us was willing to get up.

-“How much noise,” asked Stan without taking his eyes off the television.
+“What kind of noise,” asked Stan without taking his eyes off the television.

 “It sounds like a mouse,” she said.